New Name: Marketing Cloud Personalization

 Step 1 - Examine the Recipe

 The first step in troubleshooting your recipe is to take a closer look at how it was constructed.
 If the results don’t match your expectations, verify that the ingredients, exclusions, and boosters were added as intended.
+The maximum number of items that a web template can return is 12, however, your developer can configure a template to return fewer than 12 items.
 If the recipe isn’t returning any results, there are several things to check:

 What ingredients were used to build the recipe?
 If the recipe was built with an ingredient requiring an “on page” anchor item, or point of reference, which includes Co-Buy, Co-Browse, SmartBundle, and Similar Items, you also need to enter a sample item name or ID as the anchor item for the recipe to be able to return results.
 As you enter different item names or IDs into the Viewing field, you’ll see that the recipe returns different results based what the visitor is viewing on the page at that moment.